Beasley, Russell lead Timberwolves past Pelicans, 139-134

 The game was tied at 122 after Holiday’s layup with 6:25 to go.
 New Orleans then went scoreless while missing five shots during a span of more than two minutes as the Wolves scored seven straight, starting with Russell’s 3.

-With three minutes to go, Holiday's underthrown long pass for Williamson resulted in a turnover and easy dunk for Hernangomez on the other end to make it 133-124.
-The Pelicans couldn't recover, missing seven more shots after that.
+With three minutes left, Holiday’s underthrown long pass for Williamson resulted in a turnover and easy dunk for Hernangomez on the other end to make it 133-124.
+The Pelicans couldn’t recover, missing seven more shots after that.

-The Pelicans looked primed to pull away early in the second quarter, when Williamson snagged an offensive rebound between Reid, Kelan Martin and Jake Layman and went back up for a layup as he was fouled.
-Two possessions later, Williamson threw down an alley-oop lob from Josh Hart.

-New Orleans' lead grew to 12 when Williamson passed back to the perimeter to set up Lonzo Ball's 3, but the Pelicans began to falter defensively and Minnesota started hitting from outside.
+“It was a major team win,” Timberwolves coach Ryan Saunders said, noting the Pelicans have "a lot of talent over there that can really come at you in waves. ...
+So I’m really proud of what our group was able to do.”

 TIP-INS